Careers360 Logo

 • Weakly acidic?

-Answer: Solution with pH less than 7 but close to 7 is weakly acidic.
+A solution with a pH less than 7 but close to 7 is weakly acidic.
 Therefore, the weakly acidic solution is A with a pH equal to 4

 e) Weakly alkaline?